MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Printing-Reports.md

 |View a preview of a report|When you design the report layout in Visual Studio, on the **Report** menu, choose **Report Properties**.|In the **Print Preview** window, choose the **Print** icon.|In the client, in the **Print Preview** window, choose the **Page Setup** icon.|

 ## How Printed Report Settings Are Determined
- The following table describes how the page and orientation settings are determined depending on mode that you use to print the report.
+ The following table describes how the page and orientation settings are determined depending on the mode that you use to print the report.

 |Print mode|The printed report paper size, margins and orientation are determined by|
 |--------|----------------------------------------------------------------------|